U.S. Foreign Service Officer (1963-1998); U.S. Ambassador to Poland (1990-1993) and Pakistan (1996-1998)

-Thomas W. Simons, Jr., is currently a visiting scholar at Harvard's Davis Center for Russian and Eurasian Studies.
-He holds a B.A. from Yale and an M.A. and Ph.D. from Harvard, and during a 35-year U.S. Foreign Service career, he specialized in East-West relations, including service in Warsaw, Moscow, and Bucharest, and as Deputy Assistant Secretary of State responsible for Eastern Europe and the Soviet Union (1986–1989).
+Thomas W. Simons, Jr., is currently a visiting scholar at Harvard’s Davis Center for Russian and Eurasian Studies.
+He holds a B.A. from Yale and an M.A. and Ph.D. from Harvard, and during a 35-year U.S. Foreign Service career, he specialized in East-West relations, including service in Warsaw, Moscow, and Bucharest, and as Deputy Assistant Secretary of State responsible for Eastern Europe and the Soviet Union (1986-1989).
 During the 1990s he was U.S. Ambassador to Poland, Coordinator of U.S. Assistance to the New Independent States of the former Soviet Union, and U.S. Ambassador to Pakistan.
-Simons is the author of dozens of articles on the European East, Eurasia, and the Subcontinent, and of four books, including his most recent, Eurasia's New Frontiers: Young States, Old Societies, Open Futures (Cornell, 2008).
-He has taught at Brown, Stanford, Cornell, and in Harvard's Government Department ("Post-Communist Islam" and "Islam in Central and South Asia: Comparative Hegemonies and Liberations” (2010), and “Post-Communist Central Asia and the Caucasus: History, Political Economy, Religion” (2014)).
+Simons is the author of dozens of articles on the European East, Eurasia, and the Subcontinent, and of four books, including his most recent, Eurasia’s New Frontiers: Young States, Old Societies, Open Futures (Cornell, 2008).
+He has taught at Brown, Stanford, Cornell, and in Harvard’s Government Department (“Post-Communist Islam” (2007-2009), “Islam in Central and South Asia: Comparative Hegemonies and Liberations” (2010), and “Post-Communist Central Asia and the Caucasus: History, Political Economy, Religion” (2014)).
 In 2014 he also taught a course on “Problems in Modern East European and Soviet History” at Vienna’s Institute for Human Sciences.
 Islam in Eurasia.
 A Policy Volume, which he edited, was published by the Davis Center in 2015.

 Eurasia’s New Frontiers: Young States, Old Societies, Open Futures (Cornell UP, 2008).

 Islam in a Globalizing World (Stanford UP, 2003).